Mass-conserving weak solutions to the continuous nonlinear fragmentation equation in the presence of mass transfer: Introduction

 where the dynamics are governed by the size parameter $e(t)$ of particles at time $t$ and a self-similar profile $\sss$.
 Later, the evolution of nonlinear fragmentation was analyzed in \cite{krapivsky2003} by exploring its traveling wave behavior to obtain closed-form solutions for the mass distribution.
 Kostoglou and Karabelas \cite{kostoglou2000, kostoglou2006} transformed \eqref{main without mass transfer} into a linear fragmentation equation to derive analytical solutions for specific collision kernels.
 For the constant collision kernel $\kk(x,y) = 1$, they obtained solutions defined for finite time, while for the classical multiplicative kernel $\kk(x,y) = xy$, the solutions were defined for all time.
-Furthermore, they analyzed the self-similar profile of the \eqref{main without mass transfer} for the multiplicative collision kernel $\kk(x,y) = (xy)^{\sigma/2}$ and the sum collision kernel $\kk(x,y) = x^\sigma + y^\sigma$ for $\sigma > 1$, and for the distribution function $ \bar{\bb} ({z},{x},{y})=(\nu+2){{z}}^\nu {{x}}^{-\nu-1}\textbf{1}_{(0,{x})}({z}),$ with $\nu\in (-2,0]$.
-In addition, Ernst and Pagonabarraga \cite{ernst2007} explored the asymptotic behavior of solutions for the nonlinear breakage equation \eqref{main without mass transfer} by transferring it to the linear breakage equation with a different time scale for a product kernel $\kk({x},{y}) = ({x}{y})^{\sigma/2}$, where $0\le \sigma \le 2$ and study the occurrence of shattering phenomenon.
+Furthermore, they analyzed the self-similar profile of \eqref{main without mass transfer} for the multiplicative collision kernel $\kk(x,y) = (xy)^{\sigma/2}$ and the sum collision kernel $\kk(x,y) = x^\sigma + y^\sigma$ for $\sigma > 1$, and for the distribution function $ \bar{\bb} ({z},{x},{y})=(\nu+2){{z}}^\nu {{x}}^{-\nu-1}\textbf{1}_{(0,{x})}({z}),$ with $\nu\in (-2,0]$.
+In addition, the asymptotic behavior of solutions for the nonlinear fragmentation equation \eqref{main without mass transfer} studied in \cite{ernst2007} by transferring it to the linear fragmentation equation with a different time scale for a product kernel $\kk({x},{y}) = ({x}{y})^{\sigma/2}$, where $0\le \sigma \le 2$ and study the occurrence of shattering phenomenon.
 In \cite{GL22021}, the well-posedness of the continuous nonlinear fragmentation equation without mass transfer \eqref{main without mass transfer} is discussed for integrable breakage kernels and collision kernels of the form {$\kk(x,y) = \kappa(x^{{\sigma_1}} y^{{\sigma_2}} + x^{{\sigma_2}} y^{{\sigma_1}})$, where $\kappa>0$ and $\sigma := {\sigma_1} + {\sigma_2} \in [0,2]$.} It is also shown that no mass-conserving weak solutions exist for $\sigma_1<0$, even for short times.
-Later, the the continuous nonlinear fragmentation equation without mass transfer \eqref{main without mass transfer} with non-integrable breakage function has been considered in \cite{GJL2024} which extend all the result established in \cite{GL12021} to the non-integrable breakage function.
-In particular, the global existence of mass-conserving weak solutions is established for the class of collision kernel, for a fix $m_0\in(0,1)$
+Later, the continuous nonlinear fragmentation equation without mass transfer \eqref{main without mass transfer} with non-integrable breakage kernels has been considered in \cite{GJL2024} which extends all the results established in \cite{GL12021} to the non-integrable breakage kernels.
+Specifically, for a fixed $m_0\in(0,1)$, the global existence of mass-conserving weak solutions is proven for a class of collision kernels given by